Marc Laird: Edinburgh City

 On 21 September 2016, following his release from Yeovil Town, Laird signed for Scottish League Two side Edinburgh City.
 Laird said he hoped the move would allow him the chance to raise his profile in Scotland.
 However, after picking up the division's Player of the Month award for November he decided to extend his stay at the club and signed a two-year contract extension to keep him at the Meadowbank Stadium until June 2018.
 This deal was then extended by a further two years in June 2017.
 He picked up the club's Goal of the Season award for the 2016–17 campaign for his strike in the 3–3 draw Arbroath on 1 October.
 He made 40 appearances over the course of the 2017–18 campaign as the "Citizens" finished in ninth-place under the stewardship of James McDonaugh, just one spot above the relegation play-offs.
 With just two goals in two years at Ainslie Park, Laird admitted he was disappointed in his goal tally.
 He added one further goal over 43 appearances in the 2018–19 season; City qualified for the play-offs but were beaten 4–0 by Clyde at the semi-final stage.
 He scored four goals from 31 games in the 2019–20 season, which was declared early due to the COVID-19 pandemic in Scotland, with Edinburgh second to champions Cove Rangers.
 He made 18 appearances in the 2020–21 campaign as Edinburgh secured a play-off place with a second-place finish, though did not play in the play-off semi-final defeat to Elgin City.

 Stirling Albion

 Laird signed for League Two club Stirling Albion on 9 June 2021 as manager Kevin Rutkiewicz looked to add experience to Forthbank.
 He was sent off after receiving two yellow cards in a 1–0 defeat to Stenhousemuir at the Forthbank Stadium on 5 March.
 He played 26 games in the 2021–22 campaign and was not retained in the summer by Darren Young.

 Civil Service Strollers

-Laird joined Civil Service Strollers of the Lowland League in summer 2022.
+Laird joined Civil Service Strollers of the Lowland League in the summer of 2022.
 He was named in the Team of the Month for April 2024.
+He was appointed as the club's assistant manager in June 2025.

 Style of play

-Laird is a "box to box" midfielder.
+Laird is a box-to-box midfielder.
 Kenny Jackett, his manager at Millwall, stated that Laird had a good character and positive mindset.